top of page

 - Image Synthesis

-There are fantastic softwares that let you 'paint' sounds with the visual help of a spectrogram, like Iris 2 from Izotope, Photosounder and the free Coagula synth.
+There is fantastic software that lets you 'paint' sounds with the visual help of a spectrogram, like Iris 2 from Izotope, Photosounder, and the free Coagula synth.

 It can be incredibly fascinating both for the interconnection of sound with the concept of painting, but also and mainly for the results you can get: imagine isolating the upper harmonics of a guitar part and adding reverb and modulation to create lush pads and atmospheres.

-Others do a form of resynthesis by analyzing the sound's partials and reconstructing them using individual sinusoids, that can be freely adjusted afterwards like the research free program SPEAR - Sinusoidal Partial Editing Analysis and Resynthesis, being the acronym.
+Others do a form of resynthesis by analyzing the sound's partials and reconstructing them using individual sinusoids, that can be freely adjusted afterward like the research-free program SPEAR - Sinusoidal Partial Editing Analysis and Resynthesis, being the acronym.

-I suggest doing some investigation for yourself as less known tools can bring you apart from the competition and let you shine in your own way.
+I suggest doing some investigation for yourself as less-known tools can set you apart from the competition and let you shine in your way.

 Izotope Iris 2 VST - Blog Morphing by HydraTek